Publications

 Nursery World.
 8 October 1994

-A parachute is a valuable resource for games that inspire teamwork.
-Janice Filer gives a comprehensive guide to using a 'chute with children.
-Jan explains how the silk parachute has opened up an exciting new world in the area of movement and dance.
-The article includes many practical ideas that began as innovative use of an old silk parachute in the 1970s during Jan's training as a dance movement specialist secondary teacher.
-Here she explains how her original ideas developed and can be adapted for use in a variety of settings.
+opened up an exciting new world in the area of movement and dance.
+The article includes many practical ideas that began as innovative use of an old silk parachute in the 1970s during Jan's

 A Family Affair